 Further insight can be gained by looking at the toroidal current profile of the W7X like equilibrium as the boundary ratio is varied in \autoref{fig:w7x_current}.
 At each step we keep the rotational transform profile fixed, and so as expected the axisymmetric case ($\eta_b=0$) requires a large toroidal current to generate the poloidal field.
 As we increase the 3D shaping, more of the rotational transform is generated by axis torsion and boundary shaping, reducing the required plasma current to near zero.

-An important feature to note about the aforementioned continuation method is that the solution at each step is in fact the "exact" solution to the equilibrium problem with perturbed parameters, and is hence still a valid equilibrium that satisfies MHD force balance and may have desirable physics properties worth studying that may be absent in the final solution.
+An important feature to note about the aforementioned continuation method is that the solution at each step (after any necessary Newton iterations of \autoref{eq:least_squares_f} to refine the solution) is in fact the "exact" solution to the equilibrium problem with perturbed parameters, and is hence still a valid equilibrium that satisfies MHD force balance and may have desirable physics properties worth studying that may be absent in the final solution.
 By applying different perturbations and varying different parameters, one can explore whole families of solutions that are "nearby" to a starting equilibrium.